 For some reason your suggested change could not be submitted.
 Please try again in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

-The Spring Joint groups together two Rigidbodies, constraining them to move like they are connected by a spring.
+The Spring Joint joins two Rigidbodies together but allows the distance between them to change as though they were connected by a spring.

 |Spring||Strength of the spring.|